amworsley/m1-debian/README.md

 * Log in as **root** without password.

 * Consult the **[/root/quickstart.txt](https://git.zerfleddert.de/cgi-bin/gitweb.cgi/m1-debian/blob_plain/refs/heads/master:/files/quickstart.txt)** file to find out how to get the networking up, etc.

+# FAQ

+*  If I install Debian, will it still be relatively easy to update the Asahi work as it develops?

+Yes, long answer below.

+To update the kernel to the lastest "stable" asahi branch you need to run as root:

+        curl -sL tg.st/u/ksh | bash

+Later it might be necessary to upgrade the stub parition in order to support the GPU code.
+As soon as that happens, I'll add the instructions and a video in order to do so, but short version is:

+        - Backup /boot/efi/EFI
+        - Delete the old stub and efi/esp partition
+        - Rerun the asahi installer wie m1n1+u-boot option
+        - Put the /boot/efi/EFI back

+So, you never need to install your Debian.
+Kernel updates are easy, stub updates are a little bit more cumbersome but also seldom.